peleiden/pelutils/README.md

 ## Parsing

-A combination of parsing CLI and config file arguments which allows for a powerful, easy-to-use workflow.
+A parsing tool for combining command-line and config file arguments.
 Useful for parametric methods such as machine learning.
 The first argument must always be a path.
 This can for instance be used to put log files, results, plots etc.

 Consider the execution of a file `main.py` with the command line call
 ```